Miiilad/SOL-Python-toolbox/README.md

 # Model-based Reinforcement Learning
-This is a toolbox for a Model-based Reinforcement learning technique.
+A toolbox for a Model-based Reinforcement learning technique.

 Some features included:
 - Database management and analysis